linuxkit/linuxkit/docs/infrakit.md

 ./bin/infrakit-instance-hyperkit
 ```

 Next, you can commit a new configuration.
 There is a sample infrakit config file in `hyperkit.json`.
-It assumes that you have a default moby build in the top-level directory.
+It assumes that you have a default LinuxKit build in the top-level directory.
 The `Moby` property needs to be of the form `<dir>/<prefix>` and assumes that the kernel and initrd images are called `<prefix>-bzImage` and `<prefix>-initrd.img` respectively (this is the convention used by the `moby` tool).
 ```
 infrakit group commit hyperkit.json
 ```